alessandroryo/AlessandroRyo/README.md

 <!-- ABOUT ME -->
 # ⭐ About Me :
-I'm Alessandro Ryo, an Indonesian 🇮🇩 undergraduate student in ICT at HZ University of Applied Sciences in Middelburg.
+I'm __Alessandro Ryo__, an Indonesian 🇮🇩 undergraduate student in ICT at HZ University of Applied Sciences in Middelburg.
 I want to be a technopreneur with lots of new and fresh ideas ✨.

 <!-- SOCIAL MEDIA -->
 # ✉️ Social Media :